guardian/riff-raff/readme.md

 - 🔑 Uses IAM roles for secure AWS API access
 - 🔗 Connects directly to AWS APIs using AWS SDKs (Java clients)
 - 🚫 No ECS jobs or Lambda as executor - deployments happen within the JVM process

+#### 🔥 Key Insight:
+> Riff-Raff is triggered by S3 bucket events.
+It polls S3 buckets to decide what to do, based on artifacts written by actions-riff-raff or legacy plugins.

 ---